jhighman/trua-collect/docs/implementation-status.md

 6. **Education Form**: The education form component is now fully implemented and documented in the `education-implementation.md` file.

+7. **Professional Licenses Form**: The professional licenses component is now fully implemented and documented in the `professional-licenses-implementation.md` file.

+8. **Residence History Form**: The residence history component is implemented, but the documentation in `residence-history-implementation.md` is currently an implementation plan rather than complete documentation.

+9. **Employment History Form**: The employment history component is implemented, but there is no dedicated implementation documentation file yet.

-7. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.
+10. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.

 ## Conclusion